 About

-Dr Julia Dallaway is a reader, writer, thinker, researcher, and teacher.
-As an early-career academic, she works in the field of modern and contemporary literature (roughly from 1900 to the present), with particular expertise in life-writing, the literary essay, women’s writing, and memory studies.
+Dr Julia Dallaway is an early-career academic researcher and lecturer, and also writes book reviews and essays for wider audiences.
+She works primarily in the field of modern and contemporary literature (roughly from 1900 to the present), with particular expertise in life-writing, the literary essay, women’s writing, and memory studies.

 Following a state-school education, Julia studied BA English Language and Literature (2019, First Class Honours) at Worcester College, Oxford, where she developed her keen interests in life-writing and the essay form.
 She then pursued these interests further at the University of Edinburgh, where she studied MSc Literature and Modernity: 1900 to the Present (2021, Distinction) and wrote a dissertation on Virginia Woolf’s influence on contemporary essayist Rebecca Solnit.
 During her time at Edinburgh, Julia was also a Reader for the 2021 James Tait Black Prize for Biography.